 For example, do you need some of your money fairly soon, or want it close at hand in case of an emergency?
 If so, McMillion says you should consider investments such as cash holdings and short-term bonds that shouldn’t lose much, if any, value over the short term.

-On the other hand, if you won’t need some of your investment money until you retire multiple years in the future, equities or longer-term bonds are worth a closer look.
+On the other hand, if you won’t need some of your investment money until you retire multiple years in the future, we recommend continuing to stick to your long-term investment strategy, including a diversified portfolio of equities and bonds.
 Those investments carry more risks but also offer potentially better returns.

 2. Know what to expect from your assets